dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2017: Support for disabled individuals promotes autonomy.
+### T2017: Focus on supporting disabilities for informed future decisions.

 |Support|
 |---|